AI-team-UoA/GeoTriples/README.md

 </code>
 </pre>

-- Note that there is *no input file* as you might expect using the previous GeoTriples versions, because RML mappings are self-contained, meaning that they read the input from the special property `rml:source`.
+- Note that there is *no input file* as you might expect using the GeoTriples with the default R2RML processor, because RML mappings are self-contained, meaning that they read the input from the special property `rml:source`.
 For example a mapping for the example-tf.xml talkingfields file should have triples maps starting with
 ```
 rml:logicalSource [